AdobeDocs/experience-platform.en/help/etl/home.md

 - **Data Discovery** - Records the metadata of ingested and transformed data in [!DNL Experience Platform].
 - **[!DNL Data Access]** - Provides users with an interface to access their data in [!DNL Experience Platform].
 - **[!DNL Data Ingestion]** – Pushes data to [!DNL Experience Platform] with [!DNL Data Ingestion] APIs.
-- **[!DNL Schema Registry]** - Defines and stores schema that describe the structure of data to be used in Experience Platform.
+- **[!DNL Schema Registry]** - Defines and stores schema that describe the structure of data to be used in [!DNL Experience Platform].

 ## Getting started with [!DNL Experience Platform] APIs